alexmcqueen/spc-pbi-deneb/README.md

 ### Params
 A number of parameters are defined to make it easier to work with the code.
+#### SplitMarkers
+Defines if the marker showing when a point is improving, of concern or common cause can be split.
+Sometimes a marker can be part of both an imporvement and concern group. if this is set to true then a marker can show a split circle.
+If set to false and a data point is part of both an improvement and concern group, it will show as improving.
 #### ConcernColour
 Defines the colour of the marker if a concern rule is breached and no improvement rule is breached for the same point.
 The colour is a Hex representation of the default NHS marker colour.
 #### ImprovementColour